 Pros: Free.
 Services every fifteen minutes 24/7

-If you want to know how to go from KLIA2 to KLIA for free then this is for you – the best thing about the Kuala Lumpur airport shuttle is that it won’t cost you a single Ringgit!
+If you want to know how to go from KLIA2 to KLIA for free then this is for you – the best thing about this Kuala Lumpur airport shuttle is that it won’t cost you a single ringgit!

 This is the only way you can take the free shuttle bus from KLIA to KLIA2 and vice versa.

-The KLIA to KLIA2 free shuttle bus schedule (or free shuttle bus from KLIA2 to KLIA schedule) is easy – it runs around the clock approximately every ten minutes in both directions.
+The KLIA to KLIA2 free shuttle bus schedule (or free shuttle bus from KLIA2 to KLIA schedule) is easy – it runs around the clock approximately every fifteen minutes in both directions.
 This means it is a great option when travelling from KLIA to KLIA2 after midnight as it does not stop.